 - 5.2% had regret in their decisions.

 Conversely, of the less informed patients:

 - 41.9% are extremely satisfied with the pain treatment plan;

-- 34.7% are very of extremely satisfied with their treatment; and
+- 34.7% are very or extremely satisfied with their treatment; and

 - 15% had regret in their decisions.

-Yes, shared decision making with patients is the ethical path to take.
+Yes, shared decision-making with patients is the ethical path to take.
 But the reality is that the more information and understanding the patient has of their condition, and if they receive their preferred method of treatment (surgical or non-surgical), the better their outcome will be.
-Same goes for their their patient-experience ratings.
+The same goes for their patient-experience ratings.
 It’s a win-win for everyone.

 It’s as simple as that, and it just goes to show the awesome power of PROs.
 By getting the patient’s perspective, we’re able to use scientifically validated tools to reach a quantifiable score that measures the quality of their care – and that’s really cool!

 Need more help with your PRO related questions?
 CODE can help!
 Schedule a call with a CODE expert today to get you on your way to better harnessing your patient reported outcomes.